hoangduytran/blender-manual/manual/editors/drivers_editor.rst

       (as well as helping to keep the animation of related objects together).

       This option may affect the playback speed for heavy scenes.

+   Variable Fallback As Error
+      Normally, setting up :ref:`fallback values <bpy.types.DriverVariable.type.CONTEXT_PROP>` for driver variables means that failing to evaluate the property does not constitute a driver evaluation error.

+      In some cases it can be useful to find drivers that would have failed if not for the fallback values.
+      Enabling this option includes such drivers into the *Only Show Errors* filter.
+However, only actual failed drivers are underlined in red in the channel list.

 Transform Controls